-Compared to the rest of the Greater Baltimore market, the Southeastern Baltimore region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the Greater Baltimore market, the Southeastern Baltimore submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 20 listings have been made available, which means new listings might be going fast.
+In the last 90 days, 18 listings have come on the market, which means new listings most likley are going fast.
 You'll want to be prepared to tour spaces as quick as possible.
-About 5% of the available leases in the Southeastern Baltimore are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 39% of the available space in the Southeastern Baltimore are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Agriculture is the dominant industry in this area.
-Most of the occupants of Southeastern Baltimore work from home.
+Agriculture is the dominant industry in this region.
+Most of the folk of Southeastern Baltimore work from home.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.